PyPSA/pypsa-eur/doc/supply_demand.rst

 Industry demand
 ================

-Based on materials demand from JRC-IDEES and other sources.
+Based on materials demand from JRC-IDEES and other sources such as the USGS for ammonia.

+Industry is split into many sectors, including iron and steel, ammonia, other basic chemicals, cement, non-metalic minerals, alumuninium, other non-ferrous metals, pulp, paper and printing, food, beverages and tobacco, and other more minor sectors.

+Inside each country the industrial demand is distributed using the `Hotmaps Industrial Database <https://gitlab.com/hotmaps/industrial_sites/industrial_sites_Industrial_Database>`_.

 Industry supply